storageos/storageos.github.io/_includes/operator/manual-install-disclaimer.md

-The above method is the recommended StorageOS install procedure.
-If that doesn't fulfill your requirements or needs, you can use the following.
+The above method is the recommended StorageOS installation procedure.
+If it does not meet your requirements, you can use the following alternative installation methods.